 Check out which strategy you can apply to your game here:

-- Keep a high pair unless you have four cards to either a straight flush or a royal flush.
+Always hold a high pair unless you have four cards to a straight flush or a royal flush.

-- When you have only one high card and not any hand is possible with the cards that you have, you should keep the high card only, and discard the other four.
+If you only have one high card and no possible hand combinations, keep the high card and discard the other four.

-- Always draw only two cards if you have three of a kind or three cards to a straight flush.
+Always draw only two cards when you have three of a kind or three cards to a straight flush.

 Where to Play Aces and Faces?

-You can play aces and faces video poker by Platipus Gaming here at Bspin.
-You may choose to play for free or real money.
-Click the button below to get started.
+You can play Aces and Faces video poker by Platipus Gaming here at Bspin.
+You may choose to play for free or for real money.
+To start, click the button below.